Description

 • IsoAcoustic gaia isolation feet with customised speaker isolation platforms IsoAcoustics GAIA (retired)

-The speaker isolation platforms had to be customised because the cube nenuphar speaker employs passive downward pointed port for its lowest frequencies, tilted back for greater bass impact to the front of the speaker - with clear gaps of 40 to 41mm at the front and 5 to 6mm at the rear of the speaker base to the floor, it was not possible to use any isolation products just off-the-shelf: regular OEM feet would have just raised the speakers a standard level height off the floor, and something like the Townshend podiums would have had a damped platform itself right where a solid floor surface had been designed for the downward exiting low frequency waves.
+Speaker isolation for the nenuphars had to be customised because the speaker employs passive downward porting for its bass frequencies, with a back tilt for greater bass impact to the front of the speaker - with clear gaps of 40 to 41mm at the front and 5 to 6mm at the rear of the speaker base to the floor, it was not possible to use any isolation products just off-the-shelf: regular OEM feet would have just raised the speakers a level height off the floor, ignoring the designed back tilt of the speaker for wave throw and something like the Townshend podiums would have put a damped platform right where a solid floor surface was planned to be for the downward exiting low frequency waves.
 The customised platforms are made of 6mm thick stainless steel and plate, cut and welded to design in order to be lift each speaker to it’s designed angled height off the floor surface, in tandem with three Gaia 1’s for each speaker, calibrated and matched by weight of speaker to Isoacoustic’s specifications.
-The jump in sound quality, of natural and dynamic timbre throughout, nuance of bass, and fleshy rather than ‘wet’ realism, was unexpected and bordering on shocking.
+The jump in sound quality, of natural and dynamic timbre throughout, nuance of bass, and fleshy rather than ‘wet’ realism, was unexpected and gladly welcomed.

 • Siltech Cables Royal triple crown speaker cable